lfcampos/Space-and-time-with-fixed-K/Readme.md

 # Description

-The algorithm uses spatial, temporal and spectral information of a fixed number of sources to find the joint posterior distribution their spatial, temporal and spectral parameters.
+The algorithm uses the spatial, temporal and spectral information of a fixed number of sources to find the joint posterior distribution of their spatial, temporal and spectral parameters.

 # File Descriptions